-Our review of the case files indicates that the site data collection and analysis fail to support the requisite characteristics of any of the four scenarios.
-Specifically, groundwater has been reported in the soil bores at depths of approximately five feet bgs.
-Hence it is unclear if a bioattenuation zone exists at the site.
-Additionally, concentrations of TPH greater than 100 mg/kg (sum of TPHg and TPHd concentrations- as defined in the LTCP) are present in the soil at five feet.
-Therefore, please present a strategy in the Data Gap Investigation Work Plan requested in Technical Comment 8 below to collect additional data to satisfy the bioattenuation zone characteristics of Scenarios 1, 2 or 3, or to collect soil gas data to satisfy Scenario 4.
+Our review of the case files indicates that the site data collection and analysis fail to support the requisite characteristics of one of the four scenarios.
+Specifically, no soil samples have been collected in the 0 to 5 or the 5 to 10 foot depth intervals to establish a bioattenuation zone at the site as initial data may suggest is present.
+Additionally, no soil vapor samples have been collected at a depth of five feet below the foundation of existing buildings, and it is presently uncertain that existing sub-slab vapor samples were collected proximal to former gas and oil infrastructure at the site.

-Alternatively, please provide justification of why the site satisfies the Media-Specific Criteria for Vapor Intrusion to Indoor Air in a SCM that assures that exposure to petroleum vapors in indoor air will not pose unacceptable on-site and off-site health risks to occupants.
+Therefore, please present a strategy in the Data Gap Investigation Work Plan described in Technical Comment 8 below to collect additional data to satisfy the bioattenuation zone characteristics of Scenarios 1, 2 or 3, or to collect soil gas data to satisfy Scenario 4.

-Please note, that if direct measurement of soil gas is proposed, ensure that your strategy is consistent with the field sampling protocols described in the Department of Toxic Substances Control's Final Vapor
+Alternatively, please provide justification of why the site satisfies the Media-Specific Criteria for Vapor Intrusion to Indoor Air in a SCM that assures that exposure to petroleum vapors in indoor air will not pose unacceptable health risks to occupants of adjacent buildings.

-Intrusion Guidance (October 2011).
+Please note, that if direct measurement of soil gas is proposed, ensure that your strategy is consistent with the field sampling protocols described in the Department of Toxic Substances Control's Final Vapor Intrusion Guidance (October 2011).
 Consistent with the guidance, ACDEH requires installation of permanent vapor wells to assess temporal and seasonal variations in soil gas concentrations.